 Here is the magazine feature that was published following our first trip.
 As always, there was way too much to cram into 2000 words, so here is a behind-the-scenes peek to help you Discover Tamborine Mountain in more detail.
 If you’re keen to learn about more of my travel writing trips, visit the Discover Australia section of my site.

 This post contains compensated links.

 Table of Contents

 Tamborine Mountain is close enough to do as a day trip from Brisbane, yet when you enter the rainforest and hear the wildlife sounds echo around the dense greenery it feels like you’re a million miles from the city.

+Tamborine is an idyllic place to spend a weekend getting away from it all.
 There’s plenty to do, whether you’re bringing kids, or looking for a romantic getaway, whether you love gourmet food and wine (who doesn’t?!) or you prefer to enjoy the great outdoors and reconnect with nature.

-Things to do around Tamborine Mountain
+Things to do at Tamborine Mountain

 Thunderegg Fossicking at Thunderbird Park

-Glow Worm Caves
+Glow Worm Caves Tamborine Mountain

 Cedar Creeks Winery